gmc-norr/scout-annotation/README.md

 ## Testing

-This package is managed by poetry, and tests are implemented using pytest.
+This package is best managed by poetry, and tests are implemented using pytest.

 ```bash
 poetry install